EmptyBox36/umamusume-auto-train/README.md

 - Some Uma that has special event/target goals (like Restricted Train Goldship or ~~2 G1 Race Oguri Cap~~) may not working.
 For Oguri Cap G1 race event goal, you need to set the races in the race schedule that match the dates of her G1 goal events.
 - OCR might misread failure chance (e.g., reads 33% as 3%) and proceeds with training anyway.
-- Automatically picks the top option during chain events.
-Be careful with Acupuncture event, it always picks the top option.
+- Automatically picks event choice base on desire hint (hint in auto buy list), and stats.
-- If you bring a friend support card (like Tazuna/Aoi Kiryuin) and do recreation, the bot can't decide whether to date with the friend support card or the Uma.
+- If you bring a friend support card (like Tazuna/Aoi Kiryuin) and do recreation, the bot always date with the friend support card.

 ### Contribute